addr2data/webinar-01/README.rst

 - Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zone.

 - A NAT gateway supports 5 Gbps of bandwidth and automatically scales up to 45 Gbps.

-If you require more, you can distribute the workload by splitting your resources into multiple subnets, and creating a NAT gateway in each subnet.
+    + If you require more, distribute the workload by using multiple *private* Subnets and multiple NAT gateways.

 - You can associate exactly one Elastic IP address with a NAT gateway.